MateuszMasternak/Finance/README.md

 </br>

 ## 📄About:
-It's a web app based on Flask.
+Web app based on Flask.
 You can there check a price of stocks, "buy" them, "sell" that you already own, also check history of transactions.
 All the data about stocks is received via IEX's API.
 </br>
 </br>